Science

 Read more

 The PhIMV program is a master's degree in fundamental and applied physics.
-The prerequisites are therefore those of a bachelor's degree in physics (or chemistry-physics) such as that delivered in French universities: solid knowledge of mechanics, thermodynamics, and electrical phenomena.
+The prerequisites are therefore those of a bachelor's degree in physics (or physical chemistry) such as those awarded by French universities: a solid knowledge of mechanics, thermodynamics, and electrical phenomena.

-A mastery of mathematics at the calculus level (integral, differential, vector, matrices, etc.) is imperative.
+A mastery of mathematics at the calculus level (integral calculus, differential calculus, vector calculus, matrices, etc.) is essential.

-No prior knowledge of biological systems is necessary.
-The basics of cell biology will be provided during the first semester of M1.
+No prior knowledge of biological systems is required.
+The basics of cell biology will be taught during the first semester of the M1 program.

 Read more